distributions-io/uniform/README.md

 dist.a( 10 );
 ```

-The default minimum is 1.
+The default minimum value is 1.

 #### dist.b( [value] )